Directed Projects

 Okay, I’m interested.
 How do I register?

 Students are required to attend an information session and to apply for acceptance into DP during the semester prior to that in which they intend to enroll in the course.
 Dates/times and locations for the information sessions are announced via e-mail and flyers posted around Luek Hall (around February for summer/fall semesters and around September for spring semester).
-Once a student’s application has been reviewed and he/she is accepted, the DP instructor will provide an enrollment form for the student to submit in person to the Registrar’s Office.
+Once a student’s application has been reviewed and they are accepted, the DP instructor will contact the Registrar’s office and arrange to have the student registered for PSYC 495.
+Students cannot register for this course themselves.

 Where have students been placed before?
 How do I land a placement?